 Most of the companies have long-term contracts that extend over many years at a time.
 In other words, the import does not consist of occasional single purchases by unsuspecting customers.
 The four Pension Fund companies PCS, Incitec Pivot, Wesfarmers and FMC Foret have already been importing for at least 16 years.
 FMC Foret's plant in Spain has been importing ever since the occupation started.
 The four companies are all on the list of the six biggest importers from the Moroccan state company in Western Sahara.

 Some of the companies appear to be totally dependent on phosphate from Western Sahara and import almost no raw materials from other sources than the deposits in the occupied areas.

 Cate Lewis, international coordinator of the organisation Western Sahara Resource Watch, declares that they have contacted several of the companies Norwatch now refers to.
-But the companies have consistently continued to import and some of them have failed to respond to enquiries.
+But the companies have consistently continued to import - and some of them have failed to respond to inquiries.

 “It is unethical to make money on this trade.
 The Norwegian Ministry of Finance has pointed out that the oil industry in Western Sahara both legitimises the occupation and sabotages the UN's peace process.
 They can hardly claim that there is anything different in this far-reaching phosphate collaboration,” Lewis told Norwatch.

 She says the phosphate export finances the extremely expensive occupation and that the business newspaper Forbes recently declared the Moroccan king one of the world's richest monarchs as a result of the phosphate trade.